Think about what your current supply chain for any one of your products looks like.

 Think about it:

-In the traditional supply chain, the next-in-line is reliant on the previous one to come through for them.
+In the conventional supply chain, the next-in-line is reliant on the previous one to come through for them.
 Needless to say, any hangup on one end can potentially cause disaster for all subsequent parties involved in the process moving forward.
 By integrating into a single company, the “host” company takes control of all of these processes—and can ensure these processes run exactly as planned.

 And, even if things do go 100% smoothly when operating within the traditional process, there’s still a variety of costs inherent with doing business with a third-party company in the first place.
 So, if a retail company were to take ownership of the entire supply chain through vertical mergers, it wouldn’t have to pay the price set by its wholesalers or manufacturers—it would just need to pay for the cost of actually going through these supply chain processes internally.